 My pick: California Veggie Omelette

 Dhokaima is located right next to Patan Dhoka.
 It’s a cute little restaurant with indoor and outdoor seating in a peaceful courtyard.
 There’s also a book shop attached in case you want to grab a book with your breakfast.
 It’s a little on the expensive side with a full breakfast coming in around 700 rupees ($7), but it comes with coffee, juice, toast, and your main.
 I’ve eaten at places for a similar price and the food honestly sucked.
 Here, everything is super fresh.
 The bread looks homemade and the jam is full of actual strawberries.
 The California Veggie Omelette tasted like everything was picked fresh from the garden.
 The coffee also seemed more like a cappuccino than the typical instant coffee other places serve.

 When a friend told me about a creme brûlée donut in Kathmandu Valley, my jaw dropped.
-My favorite donut ever is from Brooklyn and it’s a creme brûlée.
+My favorite donut ever is from Brooklyn and it’s a creme brûlée donut.
 I went to The Workshop with low expectations but it was almost as good as my favorite Brooklyn donut!
-These are by far the best donuts I’ve had in Nepal and I make excuses to drive to Patan just to stop in and grab a few.
-Donuts range from 90 to 150 rupees ($0.90 – $1.50).
+These are by far the best donuts I’ve had in Nepal, and I make excuses to drive to Patan just to stop in and grab a few.
+Clearly, this is one of my go to restaurants in Patan.